Vinatechvn/PickaxeConfigAssistant/readme.md

   --worksizemax     Maximum worksize for our GPU worker --worksizemin     Minimum worksize for our GPU worker --worksizestep    The value we should increment our worksize by with each iteration (default: 1)

+  --workerthreads   The number of worker threads to run on this GPU (clones current configuration into _n_ threads), (default: 1)
 ```